XplaiNLP/xplainlp.github.io/content/publication/Comparing-Simulated-Real-Conversations/index.md

 ---
 title: 'Comparing Simulated and Real Conversations for QoE Assessments: Insights from ARKit-Based Facial Configuration Analyses'
-subtitle: "Robert P. Spang, Wafaa Wardah, Premtim Sahitaj, Sebastian Möller - 2023 15th International Conference on Quality of Multimedia Experience (QoMEX)"
+subtitle: "Robert P Spang, Wafaa Wardah, Vera Schmitt, Sebastian Möller - 2023 15th International Conference on Quality of Multimedia Experience (QoMEX)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Daniel Sivizaca Conde
+- Robert P. Spang,
-- Premtim Sahitaj
+- Wafaa Wardah
 - Dr. Vera Schmitt
 - Prof. Sebastian Möller

 # Author notes (optional)
 author_notes:

-date: '2023-11-08T00:00:00Z'
+date: '2023-06-20T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).